How to Enable Advanced Graphics in Defender Application Guard

 Summary

-Enabling Advanced graphics makes your isolated browsing experience faster and more visually smooth.
-You can toggle this feature easily through the Windows Security app or the Registry Editor.
-Always remember to restart your computer after changing these settings so they can take effect.
+Advanced graphics make your isolated browsing experience faster and more visually smooth.
+You can turn on this feature through the Windows Security app or the Registry Editor.
+Always restart your computer after changing these settings so the advanced graphics can take effect.

 What does Microsoft Defender Application Guard do?